Braundo/kubernetes-guide/docs/pods.md

 ![](../images/sidecar.svg)

-As mentioned above, multiple containers within a Pod share the IP address, network stack, and filesystem.
+As mentioned above, multiple containers within a Pod share the same IP address, network stack, and filesystem.
 As such, in order to communicate to specific containers within a multi-container Pod, you have to leverage port addresses.
 The containers themselves however will be able to communicate to each other via localhost.

 ![](../images/sidecar-net.svg)